labster/taparip/README.md

 fan yet again?
 This software also for you.

 ## Requirements
-* Perl 5.20 or higher.
-Mainly because I like postfix dereferencing.
-If you need a lower version I'll grudgingly take it out.
+* Perl 5.18 or higher.
+(I grudgingly removed postfix dereferencing, but really there's no excuse being more than 5 versions behind, Apple.)
 But also consider [Perlbrew](https://perlbrew.pl/) to get a new version, which can also build cpanm easily.
 * [Sqlite 3](http://sqlite.org/download.html) is probably already installed on your system if you're considering this
 * A few perl modules from CPAN.
 If you have `cpanm` installed, just do: `cpanm Mojo::UserAgent Carp DBI Date::Manip`.
 Seriously Mojolicious' Mojo::DOM is great, I learned a lot from this project.
 * A sense of wonder and adventure